Categories

 }

-1. The above Step 1 calls the function createTestZones() to construct three demo-zones pEarthZone, pMarsZone and pDiffZone.
-The code in this function is easy to understand, you might review the previous examples, especially Polygon Clipping and Boolean Operations.
+• The above Step 1 calls the function createTestZones() to construct three demo zones, pEarthZone, pMarsZone and pDiffZone.
+The code within this function is easy to understand, and you might want to review the previous examples, especially Polygon Clipping and Boolean Operations.

-2. The second step calls Fade_2D::saveTriangulation() to save the whole triangulation and the specified zones to a binary file with the name “ex11_saveTriangulation.fade”
+• Step 2 invokes Fade_2D::saveTriangulation() to save the entire triangulation including the specified zones, to a binary file named “ex11_saveTriangulation.fade”

-3. The third step is a call to Fade_2D::saveZones() to save only the specified zones (plus a few fill-triangles as described further below).
-Notice that the save...() commands accept both, filenames and objects of type std::ostream.
-This time we use a file of type std::ofstream.
+• The third step involves a call to Fade_2D::saveZones() to save only the specified zones along with a few additional fill-triangles, as described in more detail below.
+It’s important to note that the save...() commands can accept both, filenames and objects of type std::ostream.
+In this case we use a file of type std::ofstream.

-4. Step 4 saves an individual zone.
-Although we could push the zone into a vector<Zone2*> and use Fade_2D::saveZones() there is a shorter command, namely Zone2::save().
-This time we a std::stringstream as target.
+• In Step 4, we save an individual zone.
+Although we could add the zone to a vector<Zone2*> and use Fade_2D::saveZones(), there is a shorter command available, namely Zone2::save().
+This time, we use a std::stringstream as target.

-No matter how a triangulation was saved, you can always use the Fade_2D::load() command for loading.
-It accepts a filename or a std::istream, see the listing below:
+Regardless of how a triangulation was saved, you can always employ the Fade_2D::load() command for loading purposes.
+This command is capable of accepting either a filename or a std::istream, as demonstrated in the listing below:

 int ex11_save_and_load_main()